 Rules of Procedure

 Complaints submitted to the National Ethics Council (NEC) are handled according to the NEC’s Rules of Procedure.
-Revised June 7, 2023.
+Revised September 4, 2025.

 Rules of Procedure

-Current as of June 7, 2023.
+Current as of September 4, 2025.

 These Rules of Procedure (Rules) are established by the National Ethics Council (NEC) under the authority of Chapter 8 of the Bylaws of The American Institute of Architects (AIA).
 They are meant to provide for the fair and expeditious disposition of ethics cases filed with the NEC.
-They shall be interpreted to ensure that those charged with a violation of the Code of Ethics and Professional Conduct (Code) are afforded the rights due them and that the interests of justice and the AIA are kept in consonance.
+They shall be interpreted to ensure that those charged with a violation of the Code of Ethics and Professional Conduct (Code) are afforded the rights due to them and that the interests of justice and AIA are kept in consonance.

 The availability of these procedures for formal determinations of ethics complaints should not discourage members or any aggrieved person from attempting to resolve disputes through mediation or other informal methods.
 Voluntary settlement of disputes is almost always quicker than pursuing a formal complaint and often obtains a result more satisfactory to the parties.
-Communication and reasoned discussion to resolve disputes is always encouraged.
+Communication and reasoned discussion to resolve disputes are always encouraged.

 Section 1.1.